robotpony/w42/content/blog/2025/how-i-use-ai-tools-and-how-they-are-changing-software-development.md

 <img src="http://images.warpedvisions.org/2025/07/ai-dream-wide.jpg" alt="AI Image" />

 Something weird happened the other day.
 I found myself sketching more than I had in years.
-The pages quickly fill with diagrams, wireframes, and half-formed ideas that used to live in my head until they died of neglect.
+The pages quickly filled with the doodles, wireframes, and half-formed ideas that used to live in my head until they died of neglect.
 The reason?
 I can finally get from sketch to fleshed-out concept fast enough that my ideas don't evaporate.

 After a few months of serious AI-assisted development, I'm starting to understand what these tools actually do well, and more importantly, where they will cheerfully lead you off a cliff.
 They don't replace thinking, they amplify it.
 But only if you understand the difference between augmenting your expertise and outsourcing your judgment.